-12. ANTI-BRIBERY AND ANTI-CORRUPTION
+10. ANTI-BRIBERY AND ANTI-CORRUPTION

-A "bribe" is defined as an offer, promise or authorisation, to give, or the giving of, anything of value to influence the actions of a third party.
+A "bribe" is defined as an offer, promise or authorisation, to give, or the giving of, anything of value to influence the actions of a third party (e.g., clients, suppliers, intermediaries, agents, contractors, or government officials).
 Bribes may include money, gifts, travel, hospitality, discounts, favours, business or employment opportunities, political or charitable contributions or any direct or indirect benefit or consideration given with the intent to persuade someone to act in one's favour.
 Bribery violates anti-corruption laws.
-All Stakeholders must make themselves aware of and follow all applicable anti-corruption laws (including but not limited to the UK Bribery Act and the FCPA).
+All stakeholders must make themselves aware of and follow all applicable anti-corruption laws (including but not limited to the UK Bribery Act and the FCPA).

-It is CTG's policy to conduct its business in an honest and ethical manner; there is a zero-tolerance approach to bribery and corruption.
+It is CTG's policy to conduct its business in an honest and ethical manner; there is a zerotolerance approach to bribery and corruption.
 CTG is committed to acting professionally, fairly and with integrity in all our business dealings and relationships wherever our operations are being conducted.
-Additionally, the Company is committed to implementing and enforcing systems to counter bribery and corruption.
+Additionally, the company is committed to implementing and enforcing systems to counter bribery and corruption.
 In short it is a breach of policy amounting to gross misconduct to: